TwoIceFIsh/-WEB-Movie-Theater-System/README.md

 Movie Reservation System

 # Features
-Admin must be set admin bit 1 that can be insert datas
+Admin must be set admin bit by 1 that can be insert datas

 User can Registrate